ayoubgm/Camagru/README.md

 :white_check_mark: The application should allow a user to register by asking at least a valid email, username and a password.<br/>
 :white_check_mark: Confirmation password via a unique link.<br/>
 :white_check_mark: The user should be able to connect to the application using his username and password, he can also send</br>
 a password reinitialisation mail, if he forget his password.<br/>
+:white_check_mark: The user should be able to disconnect in one click at any time on any page
+:white_check_mark: The user should be able to modify his informations

 ## `Technologies used`<br/>
 :dizzy: Apache<br/>